-These kind of control is extended in different internal zones, to increase the sectoring and the security level.
+These kinds of controls are extended in different internal zones, to increase the sectoring and the security level.

 Through these entrances all the vehicle traffic and the most of people flow.

 Due to the elevated number of vehicles and people entering each day, it is quite difficult to control and identify each enabled subject using only human control or anyway it is quite difficult to make it in real time due to the consistent volume of traffic.